 - Pearl Seas Cruises operates 7-day and 11-day trips on the “Pearl Mist” between Chicago or Milwaukee and Toronto, with stops that include a visit to Mackinac Island.

-- The “Grand Mariner” and “Grand Caribe” from Blount Small Ship Adventures go on 8-day cruises around Lake Michigan, 14-day voyages between Chicago and Montreal and 16-day journeys that make their way through the lakes and the Erie Canal all the way to New York City.
-All three routes stop on Mackinac.
+- The “Grand Mariner” and “Grand Caribe” from Blount Small Ship Adventures go on 16-day cruises around Lake Michigan with a stop on Mackinac Island and make their way through the lakes and the Erie Canal all the way to New York City.

 - Victory Cruise Lines runs 9-day cruises on the “Victory I” between Chicago and Toronto, and on the “Victory II” between Thunder Bay, Ont. and Detroit.
 Both ships make stops on Mackinac either before or after venturing through the Soo Locks into Lake Superior.